• Skip to primary navigation

 Making Bripe Coffee

-1. Add the filter inside the Bripe making sure the hole that connects the straw portion has a filter covering it.
+1. Add the filter inside the Bripe, making sure the hole connecting the straw portion has a filter covering it.

 2. Add 5 grams of ground coffee.

-3. Add enough water to cover the grounds and come almost to the top, which is about 30 grams.
+3. Add enough water to cover the grounds and almost reach the top, about 30 grams.

 4. Stir the coffee and water.